kubernetes-retired/frakti/README.md

 ## The differences between `frakti` with other Linux container runtimes

 - Better Security and Isolation
-  - frakti provides hardware virtualization based Pod sandbox for Kubernetes
+  - frakti provides hardware virtualization based Pod sandbox for Kubernetes.
 - No Kernel Sharing
   - Every Pod in frakti has its own kernel (Bring Your Own Kernel), LinuxKit image support is on the way
-- Match k8s QoS Classes
+- Match k8s QoS Classes.
-  - frakti is best to run Pod with `resources.limits` being set (i.e. all Guaranteed and most Burstable Pods), otherwise, frakti will set default resource limit for Pod
+  - frakti is best to run Pod with `resources.limits` being set (i.e. all Guaranteed and most Burstable Pods), otherwise, frakti will set default resource limit for Pod.
   - This behavior is configurable by `--defaultCPUNum` and `--defaultMemoryMB`  of frakti
-- Mixed Runtimes Mode
+- Mixed Runtimes Mode.
   - frakti support mixed runtimes on the same Node (HyperContainer and Docker).
-We recommend user to run `BestEffort` Pods, daemon Pods in Docker runtime by adding `runtime.frakti.alpha.kubernetes.io/OSContainer` annotation to them
+We recommend user to run `BestEffort` Pods, daemon Pods in Docker runtime by adding `runtime.frakti.alpha.kubernetes.io/OSContainer` annotation to them.
-  - Additionally, special cases like privileged Pods, host network Pods etc will be automatically run in Docker runtime
+  - Additionally, special cases like privileged Pods, host network Pods etc will be automatically run in Docker runtime.
 - Persistent Volume
-  - All k8s PVs are supported in frakti
+  - All k8s PVs are supported in frakti.
-  - We are also working on another build-in PV plugin for frakti and it will attach block devices to Pod as volumes directly to achieve much higher performance.
+  - **Block device as volume directly**: in this way, frakti will mount block device directly to VM based Pod, which gives you better performance than first approach.
+For now Cinder RBD is the mainly supported volume provider, please check [Stackube](https://github.com/openstack/stackube) for the whole deployment (k8s + frakti + Cinder + Keystone + Neutron).
 - Cross-host Networking
-  - frakti is fully based on CNI (bridge mode only for now), so there's no big difference here
+  - frakti is fully based on CNI (bridge mode only for now), so there's no big difference here.
-  - We are working on making `Fannel` & `Calico` work out-of-box with `frakti` based Kubernetes
+  - Network plug-ins like `Fannel` & `Calico` can work out-of-box with `frakti` based Kubernetes.

 Besides the lists above, all behaviors of frakti are 100% the same with other Liunx container runtimes like Docker, please enjoy it!